 Just a year or two ago, many homeowners were changing their spare rooms into home offices, kid homework areas, and more.
 Now those same spaces are being converted into multifunctional areas that serve many purposes.

 Open layouts are also very popular because they allow homeowners to enjoy a multitude of activities while spending time together.
-They're great for entertaining!
+They're great for entertaining.
 Living life fully at home has driven a trend toward more multi-functional rooms.

 One particular trend that’s emblematic of this move toward open, multi-functional spaces is glass railings on stairways.
 Previously, stairways were always hidden behind solid walls and often gated by doors.
-Now, homeowners are appreciating the architectural beauty of exposed steps that seemingly float behind glass railings or walls.
+Now, homeowners are appreciating the architectural beauty of exposed steps that seemingly float behind glass railings or walls

-Green.
-Benjamin Moore says green is the main colour for 2022 - and they're not the only paint company celebrating the beauty of green.
 Green is popular in all rooms of the house and many paint companies have declared green as their paint colour of the year.

-Locally-sourced materials - Locally sourced building materials put less burden on the environment for transportation, while also giving a boost to the local economy.
+Locally-sourced materials - Locally-sourced building materials put less burden on the environment for transportation, while also giving a boost to the local economy.
 If using locally sourced materials is important to you, talk to your contractor.